 – Include: Make the voices of the least visible among us be heard

-– Reframe: Define and redefine complex identities and issues
+– Reframe: Explore and redefine complex identities and issues

-The process is as important as the product; our participatory methods make use of all sorts of games, props, tools and creative art form such as role play, body movement, drawing.
+The process is as important as the product; our participatory methods make use of all sorts of games, tools and creative art form such as role play, body movement, drawing, participatory analysis, creative writing, meditation, video, dance, music, drama.

 It is all about giving people trust and encouragement and use their mistakes and their knowledge as learning and empowering tools.
 We promote experiential learning, constructive criticism and positive discussions.